saahiilll/wisecow/README.md

 #### 2. Log File Analyzer: Create a script that analyzes web server logs (e.g., Apache, Nginx) for common patterns such as the number of 404 errors, the most requested pages, or IP addresses with the most requests.
 The script should output a summarized report.
 - LogFileAnalyzer.sh

+### Above Scripts Are Present In This Repository Only